jpangestu/mgc_research/README.md

-# Music Genre Classification CNN Research
+# Music Genre Classification Research

 This repository contains a modular deep learning pipeline built in PyTorch to train and evaluate a Convolutional Neural Network (CNN) for music genre classification.